Bataan Nuclear Power Plant

-The Bataan Nuclear Power Plant is a nuclear power plant on the Bataan Peninsula, 100 km west of Manila, Philippines.
-Completed but never fueled, it is located on a 3.57 sqkm government reservation at Napot Point in Morong, Bataan.
+The Bataan Nuclear Power Plant (BNPP) is a nuclear power plant on the Bataan Peninsula, 100 km west of Manila, Philippines.
+Completed but never fueled, it is located on a 3.57 sqkm government reservation at Napot Point in Barangay Nagbalayong, Morong, Bataan.
 It was the Philippines' only attempt at building a nuclear power plant.
 It was mothballed due to safety concerns in the wake of the Chernobyl disaster in Ukraine in 1986 and issues regarding corruption.
-Additionally, The Letter of Instruction No. 957, s.
-1979 was signed by the late President Ferdinand Marcos and was published on November 13, 1979, in which it states that the continuation of the construction was not possible due to potential hazards to the health and safety of the public.

 Background

-The Philippine nuclear program started in 1958 with the creation of the Philippine Atomic Energy Commission (PAEC) under Republic Act 2067.
-Under a regime of martial law, Philippine President Ferdinand Marcos in July 1973 announced the decision to build a nuclear power plant.
+In 1958, the Philippine nuclear program started with the creation of the Philippine Atomic Energy Commission (PAEC).
+In July 1973, under a regime of martial law, Philippine President Ferdinand Marcos announced the decision to build a nuclear power plant.
 A presidential committee was set up to secure funding for two 620 megawatt nuclear reactors for the energy needs of Luzon.
 Marcos reasoned that this was in response to the 1973 oil crisis, as the Middle East oil embargo had put a heavy strain on the Philippine economy.